 What's new in 1.4?

 We have released a new version of our headset software Varjo Base to help our users get things done more efficiently.
 Based on feedback from our customers, we have focused the re-design on three key areas: 1) Seeing what is happening inside the headset, 2) Smoothing content presentations to others, and 3) Improving developer tools.
-With Varjo Base 1.4, you can:
+With the latest Varjo Base, you can:

 - Always see what the headset is showing on your screen with the software

 - See what the user is looking at

 - Have complete control over the headset buttons and functions